[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 On 4 May, Salvini sparked protests after giving a speech in Forli, a city in northern Italy, from the same balcony in which Italy's World War 2 fascist dictator, Benito Mussolini, had watched the killing of political opponents.

-Salvini has also often quoted Mussolini's pet phrases, such as "me ne frego", (meaning "I don't care"), "chi si ferma è perduto" (the one who stops is lost), and "molti nemici, molto onore" (many enemies, much honour).
+Salvini has also often quoted Mussolini's pet phrases, such as "me ne frego" (meaning "I don't care"), "chi si ferma è perduto" (the one who stops is lost), and "molti nemici, molto onore" (many enemies, much honour).

 When challenged by reporters on his allusions, Salvini said: "I prefer democracies and hate any sort of dictatorship, but we must admit the achievements made during the 20 years" of fascism in Italy.